guypursey/Beth/README.md

 #BETH#

-##v0.3.6##
+##v0.3.7##

-LATEST: Inserted preprocess function to deal with user-input substitutions.
-Issues-wise, closes [#29](https://github.com/guypursey/Beth/issues/29).
+LATEST: Introduced new interface which should prove easier to use, customise and develop.
+(Launching `sgl` will serve this new interface, `med` will continue to serve the older, more primitive one.)
+Issues-wise, closes [#3](https://github.com/guypursey/Beth/issues/3).

 This is all very much a work in progress.